jprochazk/oagen/NOTES.md

 - some variants are only listed as text, instead of being encoded as separate requests with different responses, or something similar.
   - example is `Component List`, which has the `exclude` parameter (should be an attribute), and the response depends on this parameter, but there is no example of it.
 - `async` means there are two different responses, but again, it is not encoded in any way

-api blueprint is not expressive enough to be transformed into TypeScript